 Okay.
 I’ll play.
 I will acknowledge the following privileges:

-- I have friends and family who helped a little along the way (couch to sleep on, free food, shoulder to cry on etc.)
+➤ I had friends and family who helped a little along the way (couch to sleep on, free food, shoulder to cry on etc.)

 At the end of the day though, I am an African American woman, a product of a single mother of four girls.
 Half of my childhood was spent in the lower class category, and when I started this journey I only had $.89 in my bank account.

-The best thing I had going for me was my inability to blame anyone other than myself for my circumstances, my hustle, and my ambition to be better than I was.
-At that time in my life, I was incapable of making excuses and that was my ultimate super power.
+The best thing I had going for me was my inability to blame anyone other than myself for circumstances, my hustle, and my ambition to be better than I was.
+At that time in my life, I was incapable of making excuses and that was my ultimate saving grace.

 What This Means For You

-I didn’t even search for these opportunities before I hit RBB.
+I didn’t even search for these opportunities before I hit rock bottom broke.
 I did what everyone else does after college:

-I experienced the feeling of shame when I had to choose a job that had nothing to do with my major (a major I had just paid $49,000 for might I add).
+I experienced the feeling of shame of coming to a point where I had to choose a job that had nothing to do with my major.

 But here’s the thing:

-You can either use your time of uncertainty to pursue fun and unconventional jobs that will pay your bills and provide you with unique opportunity to live rent free.
+You can either use your time of uncertainty to pursue fun and unconventional jobs that will pay your bills and provide you with unique benefits and experiences.